 The following information relates to credit default swaps with a maturity period of five years and corporate bonds as a benchmark.
 The base points given represent the insurance premiums that the policyholder has to pay to obtain cover against a default on the debt instruments of the relevant company.
 These premiums can give information on the creditworthiness of an issuer even more quickly and more reliably than some ratings.
 The general rule is: A narrow spread, i.e. a low risk premium, indicates high creditworthiness and vice versa.

 Please note that the creditworthiness of an issuer is only one of many important criteria to be considered in purchasing a certificate, and should by no means be taken as the only basis for an investment decision.
 The following information does not constitute investment advice, and should not be taken as either an offer or a recommendation to buy or sell a security from a particular issuer.
 Nor is this information intended as a substitute for consulting an investment adviser.
 It is also important not to invest in only one product, but to diversify, in other words to spread the investment widely so that no single investment product within a portfolio is too heavily weighted.
 Deutscher Derivate Verband is meticulous in its sourcing and presentation of data, but it cannot assume liability for its correctness, completeness, currentness and/or exactness.
-The following data do not necessarily relate to the issuers themselves, but may relate to the parent company or the warrantor.

 1) As a private bank, BHF-Bank does not issue any corporate bonds for refinancing purposes; there is therefore no credit spread.